flux-framework/rfc/spec_6.rst

 Related Standards
 -----------------

--  :doc:`3/CMB1 - Flux Comms Message Broker Protocol <spec_3>`
+-  :doc:`3/CMB1 - Flux Message Broker Protocol <spec_3>`

 Goals
 -----

-Flux RPC protocol enables comms modules, utilities, or other software communicating with a Flux comms session to call the methods implemented by comms modules.
+Flux RPC protocol enables broker modules, utilities, or other software communicating with a Flux instance to call the methods implemented by broker modules.
 Flux RPC has the following goals:

 -  Support location-neutral service addressing, without a location broker.